A Vision of the Future for Traditional Fine Arts Organization

 Our board is researching the long term potential for a separate nonprofit organization to acquire our operations to provide for future years:

-As a result of our research, a suitable university, museum, library or other nonprofit organization -- such as Chapman University -- of high integrity and passion for education concerning American art may be found, which will enable new leadership, management and ownership to be provided.
+As a result of our research, a suitable university, museum, library or other nonprofit organization -- such as Chapman University -- of high integrity and passion for education concerning American art may be eventually found, which will enable new leadership, management and ownership to be provided.
 We seek an institution that will build on our accomplishments, proceed in the future with enhanced creativity and professionalism, and provide necessary financial resources.
 Our online Catalogues, National Calendar of Art Exhibitions and Reports and Studies are features which we intend to be preserved and enhanced by an acquirer.

 Contact